Why poor bra fit causes health problems

 As you’re reading this, lift your arms above your head.
 Does your bra ride up as you do so?
 Or does it instead feel like it is cutting into your skin?
 If either of these are the case, you are wearing a poorly fitting bra.

 Research has shown that ill-fitting bras can actually be responsible for a number of health problems, both direct and indirect.
 Up to 50% of women have reported breast pain that stems from a lack of breast support.
 Badly fitting bras can also result in stretch marks, neck, back and shoulder pain, poor posture, and sore, chafed skin.

-A bra that isn’t fitted properly can also have longer-term consequences, even leaving permanent indentations in the shoulders from over-tight straps.
-Less directly, they can impact on women’s physical fitness by causing a reluctance to exercise due to the discomfort – a supportive sports bra is a simple solution to help this.
-With the majority of women wearing incorrectly sized bras, there are several tips we can follow to start doing what’s best for our breasts:
+A bra that doesn’t fit properly can also have longer-term consequences, even leaving permanent indentations in the shoulders from over-tight straps.
+Less directly, they can impact on your physical fitness by causing a reluctance to exercise due to the discomfort.
+A supportive sports bra is a simple solution to help this.

 - If the underwire sits away from your skin, leaving a gap, this means your bra’s cup size is too small.
 If your flesh is bulging over the top or sides, this is another indicator that your bra is too small.

 We wholeheartedly recommend getting a professional bra fitting if you have not had one for a number of years.
 Bra fittings are easy to access for free in a high street shop and a properly, professionally fitted bra could transform your wellbeing.
 Be sure to wear a thin, non-padded bra to a fitting to get an accurate measurement.

 Due to lockdown restrictions surrounding Covid-19, many bra-fitting services are currently not available, but staff members may be available to offer advice and support.